 - Add cranberries, then pour into loaf pan and smooth the top.

-- Bake for 25 minutes, rotate pan 180 for even baking.
+- Bake for 25 minutes, spin pan front to back for even baking.

 - Bake another 15 minutes, then start checking for doneness every 5 minutes- the top should not be jiggly and a knife inserted into the center should come out with barely any crumbs.